tigoe/SensorExamples/EnvironmentalSensors/PMS5003_AQI_sensor/readme.md

 int processData(byte buffer[]) {
   // if the buffer's first byte is not 0x4D, stop and return an error
-  // calculate checksum starting with the first byte
+  // calculate checksum including the first byte (0x42)
   // if the checksum is wrong, stop and return an error
   // if all is good, continue processing
   // process the data length into one value